benhill-401-advanced-javascript/notes/README.md

 front-end application (when applicable)

-Setup
+### Setup

 .env requirements (where applicable) i.e.

-PORT - Port Number

-MONGODB_URI - URL to the running mongo instance/db
+- MONGODB_URI - localhost:27017

-How to initialize/run your application (where applicable)
+**How to initialize/run your application (where applicable)**

-- node --add "enter text in a string"
+- node index.js
+- --add: Enter note you want to log
+- --category: CategoryName (category name must be one word) -

 How to use your library (where applicable)